RAGBRAI riders react to staff resignations, new ride

 Each year, RAGBRAI sells out of space for their week-long passes, with thousands of riders picking up single-day tickets to join the ride at certain points along the route.
 When asked if having a second ride would help increase participation in both, Juskiewicz said it’s up to the individual cyclists.

-“It’s been fantastic so far.
+Juskiewicz added, “It’s been fantastic so far.
 The support has been overwhelming, and we’ve taken a leap of faith.
 We had no idea if this was going to be a complete dud or would resonate with people.
-Some of the things that we’ve made clear that this isn’t about money.
+Among the things that we’ve made clear is that this isn’t about money.
 My personal checkbook is not going to have one extra penny in it by the end of the year, but Iowa charities certainly will.”